Strategic innovation programmes

 Strategic innovation programmes are initiatives in which stakeholders from different sectors of society determine and define areas where they see the need for strong Swedish leadership and collaborative efforts.
 Together, the stakeholders in the strategic innovation programmes are responsible for formulating challenges, setting common long-term goals and prioritising investment in research, development and innovation.

 You can get an overview of the 17 strategic innovation programmes on Vinnova’s website.

 The strategic innovation programmes offer a wide range of stakeholders – businesses, the public sector, universities and research institutes – the chance to apply for funding to carry out research and innovation projects.
 You apply for funding through so-called open calls.
 The programmes also fund individual projects or strategic projects, which are initiated by the programme’s Board and developed in a transparent process.

 Each strategic innovation programme has a principal funder, which is either Vinnova, the Swedish Energy Agency or Formas.
 You apply for funding through the funder who is responsible for the innovation programme you are interested in.

 Formas is in charge of the Smart Built Environment programme.
 You can find the current calls for this programme on our website.
 If you are interested in viewing all calls for strategic innovation programmes, visit the Vinnova website.

 Evaluating the programmes

-You can get access to the results of the first evaluations for several strategic innovation programmes on the Vinnova website.
+You can get access to the results of the evaluations on the Vinnova website.